 Section 10.2.6: Customer complaints and field failure test analysis

-It includes a new requirement regarding embedded software and identification of preferred approaches.
+It includes a new requirement regarding embedded software and the identification of preferred approaches.
 The organization’s analysis is extended beyond parts to the customer complaints and field failures themselves, and the results must be communicated to the customer and also within the organization.

 Section 10.3.1: Continual improvement – supplemental